hyperledger/aries-rfcs/features/0160-connection-protocol/README.md

 - The `@type` attribute is a required string value that denotes that the received message is a connection request.
 - The `label` attribute provides a suggested label for the connection.
 This allows the user to tell multiple connection offers apart.
 This is not a trusted attribute.
-- The `connection` attribute contains the `did` and `did_doc` attributes.
+- The `connection` attribute contains the `DID` and `DIDDoc` attributes.
 This format maintains consistency with the Response message where this attribute is signed.
-- The `did` indicates the DID of the user requesting the connection.
+- The `DID` indicates the DID of the user requesting the connection.
-- The `did_doc` contains the DID doc for the requesting user.
-If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `did_doc` attribute is optional.
+- The `DIDDoc` contains the DID Doc for the requesting user.
+If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.

 #### Request Transmission